 While planes have gotten bigger, faster, and fancier, airlines haven’t yet come up with a magic cure for the dreaded jetlag.
 Luckily, there are many things you can do to prevent it so that you can step off the plane fresh and ready for action.

 In reality, the opposite holds true.
 The last few days before you head off on holiday are often frantic, as you sort last minute travel details, pack, and wrap up jobs at work and home.
 Try to get organised well ahead of time and spend the last 24-48 hours relaxing, sleeping, and storing energy reserves.
 This results in a much more enjoyable and relaxing flight and you might just avoid arriving at your destination feeling like you’ve been through a tornado.

-To help your body get into the new groove quickly, set your watch (or phone) to the new time zone as soon as you hear your pilot announce the time at the destination.
+To help your body get into the new groove quickly, set your watch (or phone) to your destination’s time zone as soon as you board the plane.
 Once you arrive, forget about what the time is at home and organise activities around the new time immediately, even if you have to fake it ‘til you make it!

 The impact of jet lag is much more severe if you travel west to east, even if you are flying for the same length of time.
-That’s because bedtime will come much earlier than you’re used to; it’s difficult to go to sleep when your body still thinks its 4 pm!
-It’s much easier to keep busy and push your body to stay up a little longer - as in east to west travel.
+That’s because bedtime will come much earlier than you’re used to.
+It’s difficult to go to sleep when your body still thinks its 4 pm!
+It’s actually much easier to keep busy and push your body to stay up a little longer - as in east to west travel.

 If you have the option, choose a flight that arrives during the day, so you can push through, hit the streets, and get some sun before hitting the hay, rather than trying to force yourself to sleep when you’re wide awake.